Summary of Reviewers' Comments

 CONSIDERATION OF THE FOLLOWING SHOULD BE ADDED:

 Superparasitism (= insertion of more than one parasitoid egg per host) occurs in both the Peruvian and Chilean strain, and subsequent cannibalism by hatched larvae always follows.
-The Peruvian strain deposits a lower number of eggs per host than the Chilean strain but cannibalism intensity is higher.
-Therefore, it is difficult to determine the exact number of eggs initially deposited by both species.
-The number of adult parasitoids that survive is always less in the Peruvian strain and usually averages about one.
+The Peruvian strain deposits a lower number of eggs per host than the Chilean strain but a comparison of the cannibalism intensity of both species is lacking.
+Therefore, the average number of eggs initially deposited by either species is unknown.
+In the present experiments the number of progeny that survive is always less in the Peruvian strain and usually averages about one.
 On the contrary, more adult survivors usually occur in the Chilean strain, averaging about seven at a host density of 20 per 24 hrs.
 A standardization of host density, size, age and duration of exposure to parasitization is essential in experiments as they influence the number of eggs deposited and the rate of cannibalism.

 The results shown in table 1 indicate that the percentage of hosts in which more than one egg was found did not differ significantly between females mated with a male from the gregarious line or the solitary line.
 There was a significant difference however between females mated to solitary males versus virgin females in the proportion of the eggs that were placed gregariously on a host.
 The percentage of wasps that emerged gregariously did however differ significantly between all groups with that percentage being the highest for the offspring of the gregarious male, intermediate for the offspring of the virgin females and the lowest for the offspring of the solitary males.
 The difference between the percentages of hosts with gregarious eggs vs gregarious wasps also differed between the three groups.
 The group mated to the gregarious males showed the smallest difference, the virgin females were intermediate while the offspring of the solitary males showed the largest reduction in the percentage gregariousness.